Extending fibrations on knot complements to ribbon disk complements: Building blocks: simple movies of fibrations

 Note that the cone singularities in $\F_0$ and $\F_1$ are contained in different $\F_t^{-1}(\theta)$'s (different values of $\theta$).

-\begin{move}[Minimum/maximum movie] Consult Figure \ref{fig:minmove}.
+\begin{move}[Minimum/maximum movie] Consult Figure~\ref{fig:minmove}.
 Let $h:B^3\times I\to I$ be projection onto the second factor.
-Let $R\subset B^3\times I$ be a disk with unknotted boundary in $B^3\times 1$, so that ${h\mid_R}$ is Morse with one critical point (necessarily of index $0$).
+Let $R\subset B^3\times I$ be a disk with unknotted boundary in $B^3\times 1$, so that ${h|_R}$ is Morse with one critical point (necessarily of index $0$).
 Note $R\cap(B^3\times 0)=\emptyset$.

 Let $Z^4=(B^3\times I)\setminus\nu(R)$ and restrict $h$ to $Z^4$.
-There are two values of $t$ for which $h^{-1}(t)$ is a singular $3$-manifold; say these values are $t=2/3$ and $t=1/6$.
-We define a movie of singular fibrations $\F_t:h^{-1}(t)\to S^1$ on $Z^4$ as follows: \begin{itemize} \item Figure \ref{fig:minmove} (top left): Let $\F_1$ be as indicated.
+There are two values of $t$ for which $h^{-1}(t)$ is a singular $3$-manifold; say these values are $t=5/6$ and $t=1/6$.
+We define a movie of singular fibrations $\F_t:h^{-1}(t)\to S^1$ on $Z^4$ as follows: \begin{itemize} \item Figure~\ref{fig:minmove} (top left): Let $\F_1$ be as indicated.
 There are two dot singularities in the foliation $\F_1$ induces on $\boundary h^{-1}(1)$, which both lie in $\boundary B^3$.
-The nonsingular leaves of $\F_1$ are disks and annuli. $\F_1$ has no singularities in the interior of $h^{-1}(1)$. \item Figure \ref{fig:minmove} (top right): As $t$ decreases to $5/6$, play the fourth boundary compression movie. \item Figure \ref{fig:minmove} (left, second row): There are two half-dot singularities on the now spherical boundary component. \item Figure \ref{fig:minmove} (right, second row): Play an interior $0$-,$1$- stabilization and a $2$-,$3$- stabilization near the half-dots.
-(Do the $0$-,$1$- stabilization near the index-$0$ half-dot.) \item Figure \ref{fig:minmove} (left, third row): Play a cone, half-dot death movie near each half-dot.
-Now there are two bowl singularities. \item Figure \ref{fig:minmove} (right, third row): Play the first boundary death movie. \item Figure \ref{fig:minmove} (bottom left): As $t$ decreases to $0$, we have $h^{-1}(t)= B^3$.
-There are two dot singularities in the interior of $B^3$. \end{itemize}
+The nonsingular leaves of $\F_1$ are disks and annuli. $\F_1$ has no singularities in the interior of $h^{-1}(1)$. \item Figure~\ref{fig:minmove} (top right): As $t$ decreases to $5/6$, play the fourth boundary compression movie. \item Figure~\ref{fig:minmove} (left, second row): There are two half-dot singularities of $\F_{2/3}$ on the now spherical boundary component. \item Figure~\ref{fig:minmove} (right, second row): As $t$ decreases to $1/2$, Play an interior $0$-,$1$- stabilization and a $2$-,$3$- stabilization near the half-dots.
+(Do the $0$-,$1$- stabilization near the index-$0$ half-dot.) \item Figure~\ref{fig:minmove} (left, third row): As $t$ decreases to $1/3$, play a cone, half-dot death movie near each half-dot.
+There are two bowl singularities in $\F_{1/3}$. \item Figure~\ref{fig:minmove} (right, third row): As $t$ decreases, play the first boundary death movie, with $h^{-1}(1/6)$ being singular. \item Figure~\ref{fig:minmove} (bottom left): For $1/6>t>0$, we have $h^{-1}(t)= B^3$.
+There are two dot singularities of $\F_t$ in the interior of $B^3$. \end{itemize}